 In 2020, the CDC reported that just 20.4% of women met the physical activity guidelines for both aerobic and muscle-strengthening activities.
 It is worth noting less than 30% of men also meet these criteria.

 Regardless though in 2019 it was reported that 41.8% of women were obese, with 45.2$ having hypertension (high blood pressure).
 Unfortunately, nearly half of all women over the age of 20 are impacted by these two major health concerns.
-While physical activity can not solve obesity and high blood pressure alone, it is among the major contributors alongside diet.
+While physical activity can not solve obesity and high blood pressure alone, it is a major contributing factor.

 Physical activity can also be helpful for your mental health as it can reportedly help reduce anxiety, depression, and negative mood behaviors.

-Lastly, making an effort to exercise more and eat healthier can make a big difference in your health.
+Additionally, make an effort to exercise more and eat healthier as this can make a big difference in your health.
 If you are currently smoking, then quitting can help reduce your risk of a number of illnesses.